dgaydukov/cert-aws/files/sa.md

     There are 2 options available for mysql (for other engines other options available):
     * MariaDB Audit Plugin - records db activity like users logging or queries
-    * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores Get current database `SELECT DATABASE() FROM DUAL;` You can enable encryption when you create db, but once created you can't enable it.
+    * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores You can enable encryption when you create db, but once created you can't enable it.
 So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db from it, then remove old db.
 IAM db auth - you can add db user and use iam user to authenticate to your db.
 You still have your initial username/password and can you them to access db, but you can also use temporary tokens generated by `aws rds generate-db-auth-token` command to get token and to access your db using this token (token would be valid for 15 min).
 On-premise to rds data migration:
 * copy dump to s3 and from s3 import into rds (you can also use ec2, but create new ec2 for this purpose in to wise, yet this would work: copy dump to ec2 within same vpc as rds, go to ec2, connect from there to rds, and pump data into rds)
 * use DMS for more complex scenario
 You can create encrypted rds only during creation time.
-If you created unecnrypted db and want to encrypt it you should
+If you created unencrypted db and want to encrypt it you should:
 * create db snapshot
 * copy snapshot
 * encrypt copied snapshot
 * recreate encrypted db from encrypted snapshot
-If you have problems with writes and need more capacity you have 2 options
+If you have problems with writes and need more capacity you have 2 options:
 * use sqs queue to offload writes, if you need to continue to use your current db
 * switch to dynamoDB (if you don't need relational model) Sharding (horizontal partitioning/scaling) - split data into smaller subsets and distribute them across a number of physically separated db servers (shards).